-Phase 1.
-Contracts for initial hardware development were awarded in May 1988.
+Phase 1 - Contracts for initial hardware development were awarded in May 1988.
 Each of the four Phase 1 teams developed experimental brassboard versions of MIMIC chips.
 All four teams worked under three-year contracts.
 Phase 1 involved 29 of the 48 companies that participated in the competition.
 The US Navy Naval Air Command was in charge of the Phase 1 effort.
 The first MIMIC chips to be finished in the Phase 1 effort were completed and demonstrated by the TRW-led team in early 1989.
-In Phase 1, Raytheon and Texas Instruments set up process lines.
+Phase 1 accomplishments included the setting up of process lines by Raytheon and Texas Instruments.
 Phase 1 was completed in the late spring of 1991.

-Phase 2.
-Started in the late spring of 1991, the main thrust of this phase was a continuation of Phase 1 technology and product development with the goal of demonstrating the readiness and sustained availability of MIMIC design/fabrication capabilities.
+Phase 2 - Started in the late spring of 1991, the main thrust of this phase was to continue Phase 1 technology and product development with the goal of demonstrating the readiness and sustained availability of MIMIC design/ fabrication capabilities.
 Pilot production lines were expanded to include sophisticated system capabilities.
 During this phase, the possibility of using less familiar materials with enhanced properties was explored.
 Phase 2 was scheduled to be completed by the end of FY95.
-Contracts were awarded to the Hughes (US\$79 million), Raytheon/TI (US\$83.5 million), and TRW (US\$65.7 million) teams.
-Phase 3.
-This phase was conducted at the same time as the consecutive Phase 1 and Phase 2 efforts.
-It provided the innovative, additional capabilities or tools needed to meet the overall goal of affordable MIMIC technology for DoD systems in the 1990s and beyond.
+Contracts were awarded to the Hughes (US\$79.0 million), Raytheon/TI (US\$83.5 million), and TRW (US\$65.7 million) teams.

+Phase 3 - This phase was conducted in parallel with the consecutive Phase 1 and Phase 2 efforts providing the innovative, additional capabilities or tools needed to meet the overall goal of affordable MIMIC technology for DoD systems in the 1990s and beyond.
 The focus was on providing reliable and inexpensive methods of producing MIMIC chips and modules.
-Areas of interest included: MIMIC computer-aided design; GaAs material/device process analysis, modeling, and screening; MIMIC wafer, chip, and module automated testing; and additional technological areas encompassed by the MIMIC program.
-This phase was designed to address areas of greatest need.
+Areas of interest include: MIMIC computer-aided design; GaAs material/device process analysis, modeling, and screening; MIMIC wafer, chip, and module automated testing; and additional technological areas encompassed by the MIMIC program.
+This phase was designed to address the areas of greatest need.

 Phase 3 was supported by annual funding of approximately US\$25 million through FY93.
-The first contracts were issued in mid-1989, with areas of emphasis being computer-aided design, development of improved material growth techniques, automated testing techniques, multi-chip packages, and novel processing techniques.
-In early 1991, Avantek received a 24month contract totaling nearly US\$3 million for research into foundry fabrication techniques.
+The first contracts were issued in mid-1989, with areas of emphasis being computer- aided design, development of improved material growth techniques, automated testing techniques, multi-chip packages, and novel processing techniques.
+In early 1991, Avantek received a 24-month contract totaling nearly US\$3 million for research into foundry fabrication techniques.
 TriQuint, with GE's Electronics Laboratory acting as a subcontractor (chip design), fabricated and tested MIMIC chips under a US\$2.65 million contract.

-In May 1992, DARPA announced that the following 10 contractor teams would receive 1992 contract awards under the technology support phase (Phase 3) of the MIMIC program.
+In May 1992, ARPA announced that the following ten contractor teams would receive 1992 contract awards under the technology support phase (Phase 3) of the MIMIC program.
 An approximate total of US\$6.1 million was awarded.
 The winning team leaders by technology area were: